By Jay Shiffler – Vice President of Business Development, WHECO World Wide Services

-Often times manufacturers and distributers try to maintain proprietary control over crane accidents, most often at great expense to the insured and insurance company.
+Oftentimes, manufacturers and distributors try to maintain proprietary control over crane accidents, most often at great expense to the insured and insurance company.
 PUSH BACK!
 You can be compliant without the manufacturer being involved.
-We’re not saying not to get them involved, we’re just saying don’t let them drive the bus.
-If you control and manage your people, assets and processes then you can control the results.
+We’re not saying not to get them involved; we’re just saying don’t let them drive the bus.
+If you control and manage your people, assets, and processes, then you can control the results.

 I personally have seen way too many repairable cranes get sent to salvage because the crane was marked as condemned by either an uneducated appraiser or a manufacturer whose decision was not in the best interest of their customer.

-So I want to encourage you that when insuring cranes it is important to build a team of trusted vendors and advisors so that in the event of an accident or incident that you will have a group of allies looking after you and your insured’s best interests.
+So, I want to encourage you that, when insuring cranes, it is important to build a team of trusted vendors and advisors, so that in the event of an accident or incident, you will have a group of allies looking after you and your insured’s best interests.
 WHECO is a proven partner in helping insurance companies manage and mitigate their crane and heavy equipment losses.
-Getting WHECO and a good adjuster involved early in the process to help you should be your first option, the repair option.
+Getting WHECO and a good adjuster involved early in the process to help you should be your first option—the repair option.